mit-han-lab/efficientvit/applications/dc_ae/README.md

 </p>

 <p align="center">
 <b> Figure 3: DC-AE enables efficient text-to-image generation on the laptop.
+For more details, please check our text-to-image diffusion model <a href="https://nvlabs.github.io/Sana/">SANA</a>.
 </p>

 ## Abstract